Annual ODE Report Card

 - Improved Positive Social-Emotional Skills, Improved Acquisition and Use of Knowledge and Skills, and Improved Use of Appropriate Behaviors to Meet Needs: Early Childhood CARES is required by the federal government to report on these three goals.
 For each goal, Early Childhood CARES reports on how effective it is at narrowing or closing the gap between a child’s developmental delays and typical development.
 The data for these outcomes is taken from the Assessment, Evaluation and Programming System (AEPS) evaluation every child is given each year.
 The state targets are set each year by a group of Stakeholders in collaboration with the Oregon Department of Education.

 - Individualized Family Service Plan (IFSP): Reports the percentage of children Early Childhood CARES has identified as eligible for EI services and who are receiving services under an IFSP.
 The federal government looks at this to ensure Early Childhood CARES is finding and serving all children in Lane County who need EI services as early as possible.

-Services in Natural Environments: Reports on where Early Childhood CARES provides services with the expectation the majority of services are provided in places where typical children spend time.
+- Services in Natural Environments: Reports on where Early Childhood CARES provides services with the expectation that the majority of services are provided in places where typical children spend time.

-- Placement: Reports on the percentage of 3-6 year olds who receive the majority of the ECSE services with typical peers in a regular early childhood setting
+- Placement: Reports on the percentage of 3- to 6-year-olds who receive the majority of the ECSE services with typical peers in a regular early childhood setting

 - Family and Parent Survey Results: Reports on responses from a survey completed in Lane County in 2016-2017 by a sample of parents whose child receives EI/ECSE services.